robSturcke/musheets/README.md

 # README

-Multiple User Sheets: multiple users can edit spreadsheets like google docs using Rails 5 ActionCable and RethinkDB
+Multiple User Sheets Example: multiple users can edit spreadsheets like google docs using Rails 5 ActionCable and RethinkDB